 Many people have heard of Stolpersteine, they have seen them, but have not realized what they are.
 Among the youth, the stones are often not known at all.

-Worldwide there are more than 75,000 Stolpersteine, in the Belgium and the Netherlands more than 9000.
+Worldwide there are more than 90,000 Stolpersteine, in the Belgium and the Netherlands almost 13.000.

-We have made an overview of all Dutch and Belgian Stolpersteine organizations and associated municipalities.
+We (Stichting 18 September in Eindhoven) have made an overview of all Dutch and Belgian Stolpersteine organizations and associated municipalities.
 The site was launched in early 2019 and the collection is still growing.
 We currently have more than two hundred municipalities together.
 We are in contact with many organizations for more information about the stones.

 When you open the site, you can choose a city.
 You can then search by names, streets, locations and the stones themselves.
 We can attach a story to a location with a number of photos.
 A person photo can be seen per stone.
 If a photo is not available, we use a silhouette of a man, woman, boy or girl.
 The moment you choose a municipality, you will also see a street map of that municipality.
 You can then zoom in on the Stolpersteine from above.
 You can click on it and you can open it. ”